 Lemelson-MIT InvenTeams Showcase Inventions

-Nearly 100 students from across the country will attend the fair.
-Many of those students, including students from three Lemelson-MIT InvenTeams will present their work to President Obama at the fair.
+Two of the exhibiting student teams present will be Lemelson-MIT InvenTeams – the Pike Central High School InvenTeam of Petersburg, Indiana and Carlton J. Kell High School InvenTeam of Marietta, Georgia.
 The Lemelson-MIT InvenTeam initiative inspires a new generation of inventors by engaging students in creative thinking, problem-solving and hands-on learning in science, technology, engineering and mathematics (STEM).
 Each selected team receives a grant of up to $10,000 to bring their inspirational invention ideas to life.

-Watch a live stream of the President touring the White House Science Fair
+Tune in to watch a live stream of the White House Science Fair at whitehouse.gov/live between 10:00 am ET and 12:30 pm ET.

 About the Lemelson-MIT Program